 Indeed, it is essential for the grower to plant seeds that correspond to the expected variety, that have a sufficient varietal purity, that present appearance defects at the lowest possible level and that are healthy.

-For this purpose, the implementation by countries of seed certification schemes and marketing rules allow to ensure the supply of high quality seed potatoes to growers.
+For this purpose, the implementation by countries of seed certification schemes and marketing rules allow them to ensure the supply of high quality seed potatoes to growers.
 In this respect, the UNECE Standard S-1 concerning the marketing and commercial quality control of seed potatoes is a very useful tool.
-It is an international reference to be used by countries or international organizations to help them set up their regulations.
-It is a very comprehensive standard for certification and takes into account all the necessary characteristics to be checked and related to varietal, health and presentation quality.
+It is a reference to be used by countries or international organizations to help them set up their regulations.
+It is the only international comprehensive standard for certification which takes into account all the necessary characteristics to be checked related to varietal, health and presentation quality.
 Through its meetings of experts from many different countries, representing various production areas of the world, the UNECE’s Specialized Section on Seed Potatoes (under the Working Party on Agricultural Quality Standards), regularly improves and updates this Standard.
 The definition of the provisions, the appropriate rules and norms on seed is therefore the result of the compromises between the willingness to limit, in the most efficient way, the possible risk of poor quality of potato production and their technical and financial feasibility.

-The main focus of the seed certification standard is evidently the phyto-sanitary quality.
-Potatoes are affected by plant health issues, in particular due to their vegetative propagating type, which is conducive to the spread of various pathogens causing different types of diseases.
-These diseases are responsible for the deterioration of the quality, yield losses, rotting in store and, therefore, are the main source of food waste and financial losses in the potato production chain.
-(Ross H., 1986).
+Potatoes are affected by plant health issues, in particular as potatoes are vegetative propagated, their production is conducive to the spread of various pathogens causing different types of diseases.
+These diseases are responsible for the deterioration of the quality, yield losses, rotting in store and, therefore, are the main source of food waste and financial losses in the potato production chain..
+For this reason the main focus of seed potato certification is ensuring the high health status of seed potatoes in commerce.

 Many of these diseases, like the widespread “Blackleg” and Potato Virus Y, which cause severe losses in the potato production, can be limited by preventive measures consisting mainly of planting healthy seeds produced within the parameters of a certification scheme.